Clueless-Community/GUI-Projects/Sorting-Visualizer/README.md

 # Sorting visualizer
-Just to learn  and explore Git &amp; GitHub
+Just to learn sorting algorithms in through visualization